codacy/docs/docs/organizations/using-coding-standards.md

 1. Enter a unique name for the new coding standard.

-    Optionally, check **Make default** to set the new coding standard as your organization's [default coding standard](#set-default), so it applies automatically to new repositories.
+    Optionally, check **Apply to new repositories** to set the new coding standard as one of your organization's [default coding standards](#set-default), so it applies automatically to new repositories.

 1. Choose whether to create the coding standard using a guided or advanced setup: